 Although they are identical in the graph, I can assure you that the improvements they made on the B2 are massive.

-The treble between the two performs closely, just that B2 doesn't have the dip on the 7k that make B1 lose a bit clarity from the B2.
-Both extend also well without a doubt but cymbals and high hats sound better on the B2 as it has more air than B1.
+The treble between the two performs closely, just that B2 doesn’t have the dip on the 7k that makes B1 lose a bit of clarity from the B2.
+Both extend also well without a doubt but cymbals and high hats sound better on the B2 as it has more air than the B1.

-Coming to the technicalities, you can immediately notice that B1 has more intimate soundstage than the B2.
-The sense of depth is also lacking on B1, but the width between both are pretty similar, making B1 feels flatter on their imaging.
-The resolution, instrument separations and layering also without a doubt better on the B2 because on B1 instruments can sound fuzzy/mixed up sometimes tho it's not as bad as Starfield, IMHO.
+Coming to the technicalities, you can immediately notice that B1 has a more intimate soundstage than B2.
+The sense of depth is also lacking on B1, but the width between both is pretty similar, making B1 feel flatter on their imaging.
+The resolution, instrument separations and layering are also without a doubt better on the B2 because on B1 instruments can sound fuzzy/mixed up sometimes tho it’s not as bad as Starfield, IMHO.